-The first stage in the options assessment was an initial screening exercise to screen out unfeasible options and enable suitable options to be taken forward for consideration within a constrained options list.
+Following identification of the unconstrained options, an exercise was conducted to screen out unfeasible options and enable suitable options to be taken forward for consideration within a constrained options list.
 The following four criteria were used in this screening:

-- Environmental Impact; - Technical Suitability;
+- Environmental Impact;

+- Technical Suitability;

-- Water Availability/Resilience; - Promotability.
+- Water Availability/Resilience;

+- Promotability.

-A Red, Amber, Green (RAG) scoring methodology, based on the four criteria above, was used to assess each of the options.
+A Red, Amber, Green (RAG) scoring methodology, based on the four criteria above and described in Table 10.1 below, was used to assess each of the options.
 On the basis of this assessment options were screened out where constraints deemed that option to clearly not be feasible.
-Those options that are not screened out make up the 'Constrained Options'.
+Those options that were not screened out make up the 'Constrained Options'.